 Resolve to 'Agcercise'

-Getting to the gym in town can be tough when you live in the country, and as we've seen in 2020, they may close due to public health concerns.
+Getting to the gym in town can be tough when you live in the country, and many closed over the course of the pandemic.
 That’s where a home gym comes in – or rather, a farm gym.
 Why just exercise when you can “agcercise” at home?

 Sure, you can buy exercise equipment and set up a gym in your basement or a corner of the farm shop, but chances are, you already have everything you need to get a complete workout.
 Of course, before you begin any exercise routine, see your physician for approval and recommendations.